The cabin with a magical view

 Picture yourself wandering through misty mountain valleys, along bubbling creeks and across wooden bridges.
 In the distance, a raven sends its gloomy call across the mountains.
 After a steep uphill, you enter flat ground of grass and moss.
 The fog suddenly lifts, and in front of you lies a small cabin, spectacularly placed near the edge of a cliff.
-Behind it you catch a glimpse of a narrow fjord, and near the horison: a perfectly white glacier.
-Welcome to Kiellandbu, a place of mountain magic.
+Behind it, you catch a glimpse of a narrow fjord.
+Near the horison: a perfectly white glacier.
+This is how you might imagine the trip to Kiellandbu.

 On the return trip we either follow the same path back to Hodnaberg, or traverse Sveindalsnuten (1065) to enjoy the views.
 Maybe you might fancy a swim in a cool, clear mountain lake?